-If you talk to any local business digital marketer today, at some point they will probably say at one point "you need SEO".
+If you talk to any local business digital marketer today, at some point they will probably say that you need to invest in SEO (Search Engine Optimization).
 Some of you may know what that means while many simply can't comprehend or don't want to take the time to understand.
-Well I'm here to let you off the hook by telling you that you don't need to worry about SEO as much as you've been told.
+Well, I'm here to let you off the hook by telling you that you don't need to worry about SEO as much as you've been told.
 At least not in the traditional sense.

-Many who work in the industry would probably disagree with me so let me explain the meaning of this topic.
+Many who work in the industry would probably disagree with me so let me explain what I mean.
 But first, let's briefly describe what SEO is and what it entails.

 SEO is an acronym for Search Engine Optimization.
-This is the practice of optimizing your website and other things to give better results in search engine rankings.
-So if you are a plumber in Seattle you want to show up on a search engine results page (SERP) if someone types in the keyword "Seattle Plumber".
-(Note: keyword can mean more than one word)
+This is the practice of optimizing your website and content for the purpose of getting better results in search engine rankings.
+So, if you are a plumber in Seattle you will want to show up on a search engine results page (SERP) if someone types in the keyword "Seattle Plumber".
+(Note: keyword can mean more than one word).

 So what does work?
-Well the reality is you can't just do a few things to get good results.
+The reality is that you can't do only a few things and get good results.
 It takes a comprehensive plan from soup to nuts to get long lasting results that will improve over many years.
-Using Inbound Marketing principles we can break all the necessary steps down into easy to understand tasks that make sense to someone who's not an expert.
+Using Inbound Marketing principles, we can break all the necessary steps down into easy to understand tasks that make sense to someone who's not an expert.

-The other aspect of Inbound Marketing is how we show our return on investment (ROI) for our efforts.
-In the past we used to have ranking reports for individual keywords to show our results.
+An important aspect of Inbound Marketing is how we show a return on investment (ROI) for our efforts.
+In the past, we used to have ranking reports for individual keywords to show our results.
 Now we don't do that anymore for a few reasons.
-The first is those results are more volatle so results change more frequently and it's more difficult to maintain a position.
-The second and more important reason is those results don't mean much because that's not how people find your business anymore.
+The first reason is that those results are volatile, making it difficult to detect and maintain a position.
+The second and more important reason is that those results don't mean much because that's not how people find your business anymore.

 People like you and me want to control their own search results.
-If a website comes up frequently for Seattle Plumber we may go to the website but instead may have more detailed keywords.
-We might want to find a plumber who knows how to fix a kitchen sink.
-So we search for "fixing a kitchen sink Seattle".
+If we are searching for a plumber in Seattle, we may search for one using more detailed keywords.
+For example, we might want to find a plumber who knows how to fix a kitchen sink and enter a search for "fixing a kitchen sink Seattle".
 This is called long tail keywords because the searcher uses three to four word keyword phrases that are very specific to the product or service they want to buy.
-To show up for these types of searches we create articles or posts about these kinds of topics.
-We get our posts shared through social media to amplify our reach.
+To show up for these types of searches we should create articles or posts about these kinds of topics.
+We should then share our posts through social media to amplify our reach.
 Those readers visit our site because our relevant article showed up in their organic search results (results that are not paid listings or maps).

-As you can see.
-Less that 25% of all traffic is coming from organic SEO.
-This is pretty typical across the board and I've rarely seen much over 30%.
+As you can see, less than 25% of all traffic is coming from organic SEO.
+This is pretty typical across the board and I've rarely seen it much over 30%.

-So if you are planning your marketing budget how much should you put toward SEO?
-If it were me I'd put 25% so that I can cover the other aspects of how visitors are coming to the website.
+Based on this knowledge, if you are planning your marketing budget how much should you put toward SEO?
+If it were me, I'd allocate 25% so that I could work on the other aspects of how visitors are coming to the website.
 Here's what those are:

-- Referrals - Links on other websites that users are clinking on (backlinks)
+- Referrals - Links on other websites that users are clicking on (backlinks)

 - Social Media - Links on Facebook, Twitter, LinkedIn, Google+, and other channels that are a good fit for your business